 How to respond to a bad google review – If you don’t have a basic Google review strategy, you put your store’s credibility at risk.
 More importantly … However, if you don’t reply to any of those reviews, your brand can come across as aloof not caring about customers.

-Or download our new ebook to learn even more best practices for responding to negative reviews:
+Ready for more? download our new ebook to learn even more best practices for dealing with bad reviews: